sehqlr/word-agent/features.md

 project type.
 Support for academic papers, stage/screenplays, and other long works will be supported later.

-##### Version Control System
+##### Versioning

-This feature will take ideas from programs like Git and Mercurial for version control of the project.
-I will design a simple VCS module for internal use, using difflib.
-Integration with external tools will come later.
+This feature ideas from programs like Git and Mercurial for version control of the project.
+The internal version of this module will simply store diffs of the segments as separate files.
+Integration with external tools shouldn't be too complex.

 ##### Cloud Collaboration